mayukhmondal/ABC-DLS/README.md

 The first time you run it will also try to install abc from r package manager (automatically).

 ## Contact
-The code is maintained by Mayukh Mondal.
+The code is maintained by Dr. Mayukh Mondal.
 In case you need further assistance please contact <mondal.mayukh@gmail.com>